235u/proposals/EzparkTechnology/docs/competence.md

 ### Source Tree Organization

-Relates to the entire set of artifacts that define the system.
+Relates to the entire set of artifacts that define the system:

 - No circular dependencies; binaries, libs, docs, builds, third-party code are all organized into appropriate folders.
 - Physical layout of the source tree matches logical hierarchy and organization; directory naming and organization provide insights into the design of the whole system.